ashmiyoon/SchoolworkPortfolio/README.md

 # SchoolworkPortfolio
-A collection of school assignments which I am particularly proud of (only includes projects which I am allowed to showcase in public)
+This is basically a collection of schoolwork assignments which I am very proud of!
+Unfortunately, some work couldn't be included in here, including work from my Computer Science classes, which I am not allowed to show in public.